Josef Tichatschek: Tannhäuser

 Tichatschek rehearsed this role with Wagner as it was being written, in company with his Elisabeth, the mezzo-soprano Johanna Jachmann-Wagner.
-It is said that when they had finished going through the Act 3 recitative for the first time, he and Wagner embraced each other in tears.
+It is said that when they had finished going through the act 3 recitative for the first time, he and Wagner embraced each other in tears.
 His voice, however, did not hold up well during the second and third acts of the first performance, and the repetition (for the next day) had to be postponed owing to his hoarseness, and when it did appear many cuts were made in the part.
 It is said that the virtual failure of Tannhäuser was owing to Tichatschek's inability to grasp the dramatic meaning of the work.
 This had been foreseen by Schröder-Devrient, and his lack of psychological subtlety, of dramatic insight and detailed study, soon became painfully apparent.
-Above all, Tichatschek's failure to bring off the dramatic meaning of the extended passage in the finale of Act 2, "Erbarm' dich mein!", resulted in the need for this to be cut, much to Wagner's sorrow.
-During 1852–53 Wagner went over this ground in his essay On the Performing of Tannhäuser, but the cuts had become so customary that he had to explain the matter afresh (and with no happier outcome) to Niemann who was to sing the role at Paris in 1861.
+Above all, Tichatschek's failure to bring off the dramatic meaning of the extended passage in the finale of act 2, "Erbarm' dich mein!", resulted in the need for this to be cut, much to Wagner's sorrow.
+During 1852–53, Wagner went over this ground in his essay "On the Performing of Tannhäuser", but the cuts had become so customary that he had to explain the matter afresh (and with no happier outcome) to Albert Niemann who was to sing the role at Paris in 1861.
 He and Johanna Jachmann-Wagner remained friends for many years: she was Valentine opposite his Raoul in Les Huguenots at Dresden in 1846.
 They appeared together in Tannhäuser at Dresden again in 1858.

 Lohengrin

 Tichatschek was also a distinguished Lohengrin.
 The Dresden management presented Lohengrin in Wagner's absence during 1858–59, when Tichatschek made an urgent plea for them to send Wagner (then in exile) a honorarium of 50 Louis d'or—which they did.
-In 1867, when planning a production of Lohengrin for Ludwig II, Wagner recommended the almost 60-year-old Tichatschek for the role, saying that his Lohengrin had been the one really good thing the tenor had done, assuring the King that, while his singing and declamation in the role suggested a painting by Dürer, his appearance and gestures were like a Holbein.
+In 1867, when planning a production of Lohengrin for Ludwig II, Wagner recommended the almost 60-year-old Tichatschek for the role, saying that his Lohengrin had been the one really good thing the tenor had done, assuring the king that, while his singing and declamation in the role suggested a painting by Dürer, his appearance and gestures were like a Holbein.
 Wagner was delighted with his singing at the rehearsal, but Ludwig, thoroughly disillusioned by the singer's less-than-ideal appearance, forbade him to be employed for the performances, resulting in a rift between the King and the composer.

 Tichatschek first told Wagner of the young Karlsruhe tenor who was to become his own successor, and more-than-successor, Ludwig Schnorr von Carolsfeld, in 1856.

 Tichatschek and Meyerbeer

 Tichatschek sang in various German premieres of Meyerbeer's operas.
-The Act 1 polonaise and the Act 3 arioso for Danilowitz in L'etoile du nord were written for him, to sing at Dresden in 1855.
+The act 1 polonaise and the act 3 arioso for Danilowitz in L'étoile du nord were written for him, to sing at Dresden in 1855.
 He also sang in the Berlin premiere of Le prophète.

-He died in Dresden, and is buried in the old Catholic cemetery on the Friedrichstraße.
+He died in Dresden, and is buried in the Old Catholic Cemetery on the Friedrichstraße.